andreafuturi/gitmini/README.md

 (Soon, an option to create a merge request instead of directly pushing to the master branch will be added.)

+`git unpublish "name of ticket"`

+When executed, the git publish command automates the following actions:
+- Safely updates your local repository with `git update`
+- Asks you to fix conflicts if they're present
+- Reverts the commit of the ticket you want to unpublish
+- Asks you fix conflicts if they're present
+- Adds all changes to the staging area using `git add .`
+- Commits the changes using specified ticket name (defaults to WIP-date) `git commit -m "revert of WIP-date"`
+- Pushes your changes to repository's server so other people can get your revert `git push`

+Git unpublish is still under work

 ### Optional Commands